 Metabolism and Elimination

-Ziprasidone is extensively metabolized after oral administration with only a small amount excreted in the urine (<1%) or feces (<4%) as unchanged drug.
-Ziprasidone is primarily cleared via three metabolic routes to yield four major circulating metabolites, benzisothiazole (BITP) sulphoxide, BITP-sulphone, ziprasidone sulphoxide, and S-methyl-dihydroziprasidone.
+Ziprasidone is extensively metabolized after oral administration with only a small amount excreted in the urine ( < 1%) or feces ( < 4%) as unchanged drug.
+Ziprasidone is primarily cleared via three metabolic routes to yield four major circulating metabolites, benzisothiazole (BITP) sulphoxide, BITPsulphone, ziprasidone sulphoxide, and S-methyldihydroziprasidone.
 Approximately 20% of the dose is excreted in the urine, with approximately 66% being eliminated in the feces.
 Unchanged ziprasidone represents about 44% of total drug-related material in serum.
-In vitro studies using human liver subcellular fractions indicate that S-methyl-dihydroziprasidone is generated in two steps.
-The data indicate that the reduction reaction is mediated by aldehyde oxidase and the subsequent methylation is mediated by thiol methyltransferase. in vitro studies using human liver microsomes and recombinant enzymes indicate that CYP3A4 is the major CYP contributing to the oxidative metabolism of ziprasidone.
+In vitro studies using human liver subcellular fractions indicate that Smethyldihydroziprasidone is generated in two steps.
+These studies indicate that the reduction reaction is mediated primarily by chemical reduction by glutathione as well as by enzymatic reduction by aldehyde oxidase and the subsequent methylation is mediated by thiol methyltransferase.
+In vitro studies using human liver microsomes and recombinant enzymes indicate that CYP3A4 is the major CYP contributing to the oxidative metabolism of ziprasidone.
 CYP1A2 may contribute to a much lesser extent.
-Based on in vivo abundance of excretory metabolites, less than one-third of ziprasidone metabolic clearance is mediated by cytochrome P450 catalyzed oxidation and approximately two-thirds via reduction by aldehyde oxidase.
+Based on in vivo abundance of excretory metabolites, less than one-third of ziprasidone metabolic clearance is mediated by cytochrome P450 catalyzed oxidation and approximately two-thirds via reduction.
 There are no known clinically relevant inhibitors or inducers of aldehyde oxidase.

 The efficacy of oral ziprasidone in the treatment of schizophrenia was evaluated in 5 placebo-controlled studies, 4 short-term (4- and 6-week) trials and one maintenance trial.
 All trials were in adult inpatients, most of whom met DSM III-R criteria for schizophrenia.
 Each study included 2 to 3 fixed doses of ziprasidone as well as placebo.
 Four of the 5 trials were able to distinguish ziprasidone from placebo; one short-term study did not.
 Although a single fixed-dose haloperidol arm was included as a comparative treatment in one of the three short-term trials, this single study was inadequate to provide a reliable and valid comparison of ziprasidone and haloperidol.